Pros and Cons of Receiving a Business Line of Credit

 There may be times in which you have a limited window to take advantage of opportunities.
 For instance, let’s say you’re a manufacturer and your supplier’s costs are significantly reduced.
-You’ll want to take advantage of that limited-time offer, but you might not have the cash to do it.
-With a business line of credit loan, you won’t risk missing out on a great opportunity to save money in the long-run!
+You’ll want to take advantage of that limited-time offer, but you might not have the cash to afford it.
+With a business line of credit loan, you won’t miss out on a great opportunity to save money in the long-run!

 4. Builds Business Credit